HyeongYeolRyu/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am M.S student advised by Prof. [Sung-Eui Yoon](https://sgvr.kaist.ac.kr/~sungeui/) at Korea Advanced Institute of Science and Technology (KAIST) SGVR Lab.
+I am a M.S student in computer science at Korea Advanced Institute of Science and Technology (KAIST) SGVR Lab.
 My research interests include Reinforcement Learning and Robotics.